This is a sort of half-baked theory I was playing around with in my head. Maybe someone else will know where to take it from here?

 In quantum mechanics, when measuring the polarization of a photon, for example, contained within the quantum fluctuation is the abstract probability space.
 It exists in a state of uncertainty until measured, at which point the intensity of the polarized light decreases with a probability based on its polarized state.
 It isn’t some trick of mathematics or hidden variable – the probabilistic nature of the photon exists as an information space.

 All dualist theories have issues with causality: how is it that this non-physical substance interacts with the physical world?
-As I pointed out in the previous chapter, if a soul or some other sort of spiritual substance could interact with matter, it would be able to break the first and second laws of thermodynamics.
+If a soul or some other sort of spiritual substance could interact with matter, it would be able to break the first and second laws of thermodynamics.
 So, how exactly does this abstract information space interact with matter?

 To say that it interacts with matter is thinking about it the wrong way.
 It’s in the fractal dimensional aspect of object particles that interaction happens at all.
 We have to remember that maintaining local gauge symmetry in electrons requires the information within the local phase of the electron interacting with the electromagnetic field.
 Asking how information and matter interact isn’t even the right question; the real question is how matter could ever interact without the information aspect.